|Guide||♦||79 Triplogs||6 Topics|

 Initially, this trail follows an old road then rises along a steep canyon.
 After passing through a gate, the trail ascends a ridge, gradually turning southeast.
-From here to the top of Kendrick Mountain, the trail follows a ridge through meadows, aspen and conifer stand.
+The trail follows a ridge through meadows, aspen, and conifer stand from here to the top of Kendrick Mountain.
 Rock cairns often show the way.
 All of the trail is within the Kendrick Mountain Wilderness.
 It is possible to link up with the Bull Basin Trail via the Connector Trail for an 11-mile hike.

 5.5 miles one-way

 About 5 to 6 hours round trip.

 Trailhead at 7260 feet.
 The trail starts at the parking area off Forest Road 154.

 Late spring to early fall.